 Tonsor, "Revolutionary Society," p.
 145.

-See especially the two books by Russell Kirk with which I was familiar when I headed off to Ann Arbor in August 1987: The Roots of American Order (1974); and The Conservative Mind: From Burke to Eliot (7th ed., 1986).
+See especially the two books by Russell Kirk with which I was familiar when I headed off to Ann Arbor in August 1987: The Roots of American Order (Malibu, CA: Pepperdine University Press, 1974); and The Conservative Mind: From Burke to Eliot, 7th ed.
+(Washington, DC: Regnery Gateway, 1986).